bvarnai/drs/demo/README.md

     git drs-select master
     git drs-get --latest
     ```
     If you check the files in `myproject` directory, you will notice only `file1` is present.
-Directory `myproject` is syncronized with the last revision on this branch.
+Directory `myproject` is synchronized with the last revision on this branch.

 ## Down